caktus/rapidsms-appointments/docs/overview.rst

     APPT QUIT BIRTH Joe <Date>

 where  ``<DATE>`` denotes the day on which the subscription should end.
-This field is optional and defaults to the date which the QUITE message was sent.
+This field is optional and defaults to the date which the QUIT message was sent.